LaunchCodeEducation/web-fundamentals/assignments/getting-started/README.md

 *Note:* For terminal commands displayed below, we don't always included the resulting output.
 Output is displayed when we think it will be valuable to confirm that your output matches ours.

-1. **Create a repo** Visit your profile page on github.com and select the *Repositories* tab.
-Create a new repository called `getting-started`.
+1. **Create a repo.** Visit your profile page on github.com and select the *Repositories* tab.
+Create a new repository by clicking the green "New" button.
+In the resulting dialogue, give your repo the name `getting-started`.

     ![New repository](images/new-repo.png)

-1. **Clone the repo to your machine** GitHub will redirect you a a new page after creating the repository.
+1. **Clone the repo to your machine.** GitHub will redirect you to a new page after creating the repository.
 On this page, copy the repository URL for your repo:

     ![Repository URL](images/copy-url-post-create.png)